scholarslab/Geoloader/README.md

 rake install
 ```

 Then, you'll need to point Geoloader at instances of PostgreSQL, Geoserver, and Solr.
-Depending on whether you're using Geoloader programmatically in code or as a command-line program, this is done a bit differently.
+Depending on whether you're using Geoloader programmatically in code or from the command-line, this is done a bit differently.
 By default, Geoloader uses the settings defined in the top-level `config.yaml` file:

 ```yaml
 postgres: